jmjanadi/home-prices/README.md

 Finally, a regression model is built and optimzed in order to predict the values of homes not included in the data set.

 ## 1. Retrieve Data from Zillow
+The first three files are Python scripts intended to be run on the local machine.
+The first script retrieves the desired JSON pages from zillow.com and saves them to disk as a Pickle.
+The second script loads the saved json pages, extracts the desired features for each house, and saves them to disk as a CSV file.
+Since the JSON pages do not include the years the homes were built, a third script is needed to retrieve this information.
+The third script extracts the year built from the url of each home and saves the list of years to disk as a new CSV file.

+After running these first three scipts in order*, there should be one new Pickle file and two new CSV files saved to disk.

+*Note, the Zillow urls, user agents, and proxy network names were removed from the scripts.
+In order to run them properly, one needs to fill them in with new ones.

 ## 2. Clean the Data